 Strategic Plan 2018-23

-An introduction by the Vice-Chancellor, Professor Dominic Shellard
+An introduction to the 2018-23 Strategic Plan by the Vice-Chancellor, Professor Dominic Shellard

 On its publication I commended DMU’s Strategic Plan 2015 – 2020 for its clarity and confidence.
 Both were qualities we would have to demonstrate if we were to realise our vision of becoming the definition of a 21st-century global university.
 I believe it is testament to just how strongly those qualities have pervaded our approach since then that, today, we are ready to renew and reframe the Strategic Plan, two years ahead of schedule.